 Great leaders have these leadership traits in common – they had followers who believed in them and followed them to a better place, and they brought about positive change.
 Sales leaders likewise need followers who believe you’ll lead them to a better place in terms of sales performance.

 10. Get in the trenches with your sales team and earn their respect.

-Get in the trenches with them.
+Jeb Blount is widely acknowledged as one of the world’s top sales coaches.
+He says you have to get in the trenches with your sales team.
 Go out in the field with them.
 Sit side by side with them in the sales bullpen.
 Coach and invest time with them.
 It’s easy to set behind a computer and look at dashboard but when you get up and go get face to face with your sales team you’ll earn their respect and they will run through walls for you.